akira2963753/Low-Cost-AI-Accelerator-Based-on-TPU/README.md

 |Area | 0% | -18.8% | -30.6% |
 |Power|  0.6743mW | 0.5399mW | 0.4327mW |

-For a 256x256 Systolic Array, we overall reduce about -16.64%.
-Each RPE contains approximately 460 fewer gates compared to its original PE.
+For a 256x256 Systolic Array, we overall reduce about -16.64% and each RPE contains approximately 460 fewer gates compared to its original PE.
 You also can go to [Report](./PE) to see our PE report and RTL.

 ### Input Buffer Comparison
 |Type|Original Input Buffer|Input Buffer|